-Pssst… I will say at least one guy is out there talking about what truly works.
-Adam Enfroy has the right ideas and has some inspiring success to report.
-Check out his How to Make Money Blogging in 2022 ($200k Per Month) post.
-It inspired me to start my blog.
+Pssst… Adam Enfroy has the right ideas and has some inspiring success to report.
+Check out his How to Make Money Blogging in 2022 ($200k Per Month) post, because it inspired me to start my blog.
 Have you heard of Adam Enfroy?
 Comment below and let me know.

 Despite having vast experience, keeping current on the latest trends, especially in Digital Marketing, is essential.
 To that end, I spent some time at the end of 2022 brushing up on what is working now.
 From all of that research, I found one fact: